 Another common myth is that depression is somehow linked to weakness, either physically or emotionally.
 For instance, a widespread myth is that men don’t get depression.
 When we know, that is completely wrong.
 Or, you believe that depression is a moral shortcoming, which isn’t true either.

 Instead, depression results from life experiences that cause you to feel powerless, helpless, and even afraid.
-Rather than thinking that something is wrong with you, look at depression as a logical response to tough situations.
+Rather than thinking something is wrong with you, or worse – acting like you’re happy when you’re really feeling depressed, look at depression as a logical response to tough situations.

 4. If You’re Depressed You’re Suicidal